TvoozMagnificent/mandrillpp/README.md

 The changes in _mandrill++_ as compared to _mandrill_ are:
 - Allowing the use of underscores is variable names.
 - Adding syntactic sugar like `+=` and `++` that makes writing programs less painful.
-- Adding the boolean operators and the ternary operator.
+- Adding the unary subtraction operator, boolean operators, and the ternary operator.
 - Depreciating ambiguous grammar associated with chained comparison operators.
 - Allowing some syntactic simplifications in `if` and `while` constructs.
 - Adding array references.